 Global LNG trade expanded by 6 percent in 2021, according to the International Energy Agency (IEA).

 Where does it come from?

 Australia and Qatar are the world’s biggest exporters of LNG.
 The U.S. is also ramping up LNG exports, and could become the world’s largest exporter by 2022.
+Looking ahead, the U.S. and Qatar are expected to engage in a two-horse race for dominance in the global LNG market, reported Bloomberg.
 Other major exporters include Malaysia, Nigeria, Indonesia, Algeria, Russia, Trinidad & Tobago, Oman and Papua New Guinea.

 Who is buying it?

 China was the world’s biggest LNG-importing country in 2021, followed by Japan.
 Taken together, European countries also import a sizeable share.
 In 2020, Europe was responsible for a quarter of global inter-regional LNG trade.